ajaytech/MicroserviceNodeSpringAppRoute/README.md

 * Step 6: Create a Role Collection With Role Template Defined in xs-security.json

-* Step 7: Assign Role Collection to Your Userid
+* Step 7: Assign Role Collection to Your Userid(in Trust Config of SCF)

 * Step 8: Deploy App to SAP® Cloud Foundry.
   Go inside folder where manifest.yml file is present and run: